ni/systemlink-client-docs/examples/message/labview/README.md

 -------------------

 This example is designed to run in conjunction with a LabVIEW example.
 Because the LabVIEW example uses AMQP, it does not support SystemLink Cloud.
-For best results, do not run this example with the --cloud argument.
+As such, do not run this example with the --cloud argument.

 1. Install the SystemLink Client from NI Package Manager to add SystemLink Message support to LabVIEW.